We separate advertising from content.

 So the choice is yours but it’s probably broken.
 Eat away your feelings and when you get the London look, remember that quality never goes out of style.
 If where dreams come true you can live for now but still for the love of it, by the end of the day you’ll want to dare for more, more win, so finally you can think different.
-And after all the hard work, cheer yourself up and come on, let’s fly!
-But if really only the best is good enough, then just do it!
-Change the game and they will all melt in your mouth, not in your hands!
+And after all this hard work, cheer yourself up and come on, let’s fly!
+But if really only the best is good enough for you, then just do it!
+Change the game and they will all melt in your mouth, not in your hand!

-This silly essay contains 12 slogans of some of the brands we would love to work with.
+This silly essay contains slogans from 12 of the brands we would love to work with.
 Spot at least three without googling them, email your answers to [email protected] and see if you got it right.
 There’s no prize to win, but man, have a break, have a slo-gan!

 You can also use the above email address for all business enquiries*.

 *Obviously, if you misspell Silvia in Sylvia, Sylvie or any other exotic variations of the above, you’ll never get a response.